 The spirit and memory of the Milwaukee Road is kept alive by the Cascade Rail Foundation which is a partner with State Parks at the South Cle Elum Rail Yard Historic District.

-Tomorrow, leaving South Cle Elum, traveling along the Yakima River canyon to Thorp.
+Tomorrow we leave South Cle Elum and traveling along the Yakima River canyon to Thorp.